rachfop/takomo-docs/docs/getting-started/quick-start.md

 :::tip Initializing a new Takomo project using CLI

 The rest of this quick start guide describes how to manually create all the needed directories and files.
-If you just want to try out how to deploy infra with Takomo, you can use initialize a new project command to create the files:
+If you just want to try out how to deploy infrastructure with Takomo, you can initialize a new project and create the files using the following command:

 ```bash
 npx tkm init --create-samples